 - One tip I learned from Salt, Fat, Acid, Heat is to place the thighs toward the back of the oven.
 They take longer to cook, and the back of the oven is hotter.
 I did have to rotate my chicken after an hour because it wasn’t browning evenly.
 I simply moved the thighs to the front of the oven so the breast was in the back.
 (Update: I came across Samin’s recipe for Buttermilk-Marinated Roast Chicken after trying my own method.
 Check out her instructions, if you like.)

-- I love my Cuisinart enameled cast iron roasting pan for dishes like this.
-It is so easy to clean and distributes heat beautifull.
+- I love my Cuisinart enamel coated cast iron roasting pan for dishes like this.
+It holds the heat well, and cooks evenly.
+It's also super easy to clean up.

 Buttermilk-Brined Roasted Chicken